-Gross income = total revenue – cost of goods sold
+Gross income = total revenue – the cost of goods sold

 Net Income – Business

-Net income is all of a business’s revenues, minus all of the expenses like cost of goods sold, expenses and taxes, etc. Net income is the same as net profit.
-Net income factors in cost of goods sold and is the total amount of income or profit at the end of an accounting period.
+Net income is all of a business’s revenues, minus all of the expenses like the cost of goods sold, expenses and taxes, etc. Net income is the same as net profit.
+Net income factors in the cost of goods sold and are the total amount of income or profit at the end of an accounting period.